Democrats hail women who accused Moore, Republicans rip Trump, Bannon

-Democrats celebrated Doug Jones' apparent stunning upset victory in Alabama with an outpouring of congratulations to the women who came forward with accusations of sexual misconduct against Roy Moore, while Republicans blasted President Donald Trump and Steve Bannon for supporting the GOP candidate.
+Doug Jones' projected victory caused Democrats to celebrate in Alabama with an outpouring of congratulations to the women who came forward with accusations of sexual misconduct against Roy Moore, while Republicans blasted President Donald Trump and Steve Bannon for supporting the GOP candidate.

 Moments after the race was called for Jones, a deluge of Democrats, including Senate Minority Leader Chuck Schumer, D-N.Y., Hillary Clinton and Sen. Tim Kaine, D-Va., took to Twitter to offer their praise for the victor and to commend the women who went public.